harshraj574/Git-Tutorial/README.md

 18. 'git remote rm <name of remote>' : this command deletes a remote connection

-19. 'git remote rename <oldname> <newname>' : this command renames the remote connection
+19. 'git remote rename <oldname> <newname>' : this command renames the remote connection.

 NOTE: The name of the remote connection is always used to establish communication between the repos.